What's New in Columbus

 John Glenn Columbus International Airport gets new terminal

-A brand-new $2 million terminal is currently being constructed at John Glenn Columbus International Airport.
-Expected to open in 2029 to mark the airport's 100th anniversary, the new terminal is designed with travelers in mind and will feature centralized security, expanded dining and retail, easier parking access and a focus on sustainability.
+A brand-new $2 billion terminal is currently being constructed at John Glenn Columbus International Airport.
+Expected to open in 2029 to mark the airport's 100th anniversary, the new terminal is designed with travelers in mind and will feature centralized security, 36 gates including 2 international custom facilities, expanded dining and retail, easier parking access and a focus on sustainability.
 Learn more.

 Courtesy of Downtown Columbus, Inc.